Interested in starting a limited liability company (LLC) in Kansas?

 Step 4: Get certified copies of LLC registration documents

-After the Kansas Secretary of State approves your Articles of Organization, you're officially allowed to do business in Kansas.
+After the Kansas Secretary of State approves your Articles of Organization, you've officially started your Kansas LLC.

 Step 6: Acquire an EIN (Employer Identification Number) from the IRS

-An EIN is a unique nine-digit number issued by the Internal Revenue Service for new businesses.
-It’s similar to a social security number for an individual.
+An EIN is a unique nine-digit number issued by the Internal Revenue Service (IRS).
+It’s similar to a Social Security number.
+The IRS uses them to track tax information and employment activities.

-Having an EIN is mandatory for multi-member LLCs to track federal income tax and employment activities.
-Single-member LLCs, reporting taxes as sole proprietorships, will need to get an EIN only if they choose to hire employees.
+Having an EIN is mandatory for multi-member LLCs.
+Single-member LLCs classified as sole proprietorships must get an EIN if they choose to hire employees or meet other requirements.

-Once your LLC has an EIN, you can also use this number to establish business credit and open business bank accounts.
+EINs can also be necessary to establish business credit and open business bank accounts.

 Costs to set up an LLC in Kansas